mavillan/multiverse/README.md

 # multiverse
-Dockerfile for building an Ubuntu 16.04 image configured to work with the best known Python packages for data science + H2Oai.
+Dockerfile for building an Ubuntu 16.04 image with many Python packages useful for data science tasks.